 Internal Structure & Organization:

 All members of GAELO serve on a volunteer basis.
-We are currently comprised of a board of directors, an interim executive director, a steering committee, a formal advisory board, and informal advisors.
+We are currently comprised of a board of directors, an executive director, Task Forces, and an advisory council.
 Click here to go to our Organizers and Advisors page to learn more about GAELO’s structure and organization.